hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 And now we are going to add the code to make the tank flash colors while it is invincible.
 This is pretty simple.
 We just create a value from a sine function, which will go between two points.
 In our case these two points will represent a color between white and red.
 The tank will therefore flash between its normal color and red.
 This code goes in the *Update()* method of your *Tank.cs* class:

 ```
+// Class method referenced by this code: Tank.cs Update()

 if (isInvincible) {
             float deltaC = (Mathf.Sin (Time.time * 25f) + 1) / 2.0f;